-|This film was a submission to one of the IFP Phoenix film challenges in 2013.
-Here's an index to my reviews of 2013 submissions.|
+|This film was an official selection at the Filmstock Arizona 2013 round of the revolving Filmstock film festival.
+Here's an index to my reviews of all selections.|

 I liked Silent Treatment immediately, but it improved.
 By the time the end credits arrived, I knew I had to see it again to find if it would play even better on a second time through.
 I found that it certainly did.
 Lily James plays an enticing young lady, whose posture and pixielike movements are delightful and full of life.
 She's as out of place in a blisteringly mundane waiting room as a Kandinsky in the crapper.
 She was new to me, though she's doing well for herself, having moved up quickly from a brief role in Wrath of the Titans through a recurring slot on Downton Abbey to the title role in Kenneth Branagh's new take on Cinderella, due in 2015.
 Bart Edwards is an able foil for her here, as the similarly unnamed guy who takes an interest in her.
 He's only acted on TV before, with his most notable part being an eight episode run on EastEnders.
 It wouldn't surprise me to find this buffering up his demo reel and moving him on to something a lot more substantial on film.
 Both actors are a joy in a room that's bereft of it.